Arsenal F.C.–Manchester City F.C. rivalry: Rivalry between managers

 Mikel Arteta and Pep Guardiola, were team mates at FC Barcelona, Arteta was later Pep's Assistant at City before becoming Arsenal manager in 2019.

-Pep Guardiola and Mikel Arteta, who are both from Spain, came through the Barcelona academy, and the first met when Arteta was coming through the youth academy whilst Guardiola was an accomplished first team player.
+Pep Guardiola and Mikel Arteta, who are both from Spain, came through the Barcelona academy, and they first met when Arteta was coming through the youth academy whilst Guardiola was an accomplished first team player.
 Arteta's debut for the Barcelona B team was as a substitute for Guardiola, whose playing career was ultimately winding down due to injuries.
 Both men are reported to have stayed in touch ever since.
 Guardiola would go on to manage Barcelona and Bayern Munich before joining City in 2016, whilst Arteta went on to have an established top flight career in the United Kingdom with Rangers, Everton and finally Arsenal where he retired during the same summer of Guardiola's appointment in Manchester.

 In the summer of 2016, Guardiola appointed Arteta as one of his assistant coaches to work alongside veteran Brian Kidd.
 In joining City, he turned down the opportunity to remain at Arsenal as part of Arsène Wenger's coaching staff having been offered the chance to run the clubs academy.
 He also turned down the opportunity to join Tottenham Hotspur as part of Mauricio Pochettino's staff.

 Arteta stood in as City manager in a 2–1 Champions League loss against Lyon on 19 September 2018, because of Guardiola's touchline ban.
 At City, Arteta won two Premier League titles, an FA Cup, and two EFL Cups.
 In 2018, Arteta became strongly linked with the Arsenal manager's vacancy, following the departure of his former manager Arsène Wenger, but Unai Emery was eventually hired.

 On 20 December 2019, Arteta was appointed head coach at Arsenal, signing a deal until 2023.
 Upon his appointment, he stated that he believed the club had lost direction and that he didn't want players to shirk responsibility: "I want people to take responsibility for their jobs and I want people who deliver passion and energy in the football club.
 Anyone who doesn't buy into this, or that has a negative effect or whatever, is not good enough for this environment or this culture."

 Both men have since expressed their relationship would not change despite managing rival clubs and both regard one on another as a close friend.
 During the run in for the title in 2022–23, Arteta stated "I would prefer to do it with someone else, to be fair.
 I want the best for him, genuinely, and when you are challenging with someone like this and something comes in-between that, it's a strange feeling."